 - Red's reaction to discovering a break-in at Granny's store:

 Red Puckett: Mr. Goat, my granny's in trouble!
 I've got to find a way around the mountain, fast!Japeth: [singing] Well you came to the right goat! [pops off his antlers]Red Puckett: Oh, good!
 More singing....Japeth: [singing] Thirty-seven years ago, a witch done put a-spell on meee...Red Puckett: Yes, I know.Japeth: [continuing] ...A spell where when I'm talking, I'm singing it with glee / And when you're always singing it, you've got to live alone / That's why I made this mountain shack my homeRed Puckett: That's great, but if you could just help me find my granny's house?
 (Japeth launches into "Be Prepared")

 Red Puckett: For a reporter, you sure have a strange way of doing your job. (rolls her eyes)

-For the record, the Wolf is also a snarker.
+- For the record, the Wolf is also a snarker.
 His reaction to witnessing Red falling several hundred feet from the cable car: "Ouch."

-Also evidenced by his review of Boingo's Villain Song.
+- Also evidenced by his review of Boingo's Villain Song.
 Granny responds to it with, "We've got to do something!"
 Wolf remarks, "Yeah.
 The song was catchy, but the choreography was terrible."

-Hiccup in intermittently comes out with some of the most hilariously matter-of-fact lines ever.
+- Hiccup in How to Train Your Dragon intermittently comes out with some of the most hilariously matter-of-fact lines ever.

 "And now the spinning.
 Thank you for nothing, you useless reptile."